emike09/stopautofill/README.md

 # stopautofull
-Stops sites, pages, and elements from autofilling!
+A Chromium-based browser extension that stops sites, pages, and elements from autofilling!